Other Finance Tools

 Wisconsin Economic Development Corp (WEDC) Small Business 20/20

 The Small Business 20/20 program provides funds to Wisconsin-based Community Development Financial Institutions (CDFIs) to make grants to existing loan clients to mitigate short-term cash flow issues and protect jobs and public health in response to the COVID-19 outbreak.
 Click here for more info.

 Business For All Grants

 Led by Hello Alice, with the support of Verizon, Silicon Valley Bank, Ebay, and small business owners and advocates across America, Business for All is providing $10,000 to $50,000 grants, expert mentorship, a strong community, and a comprehensive suite of small business resources.
 Click here for qualifications and the application.

 LISC, with support from funders like Verizon and Sam's Club, is providing grants to small businesses to help with immediate financial impact due to the COVID-19 pandemic.
 The next application period begins on May 14th.
 Click here to apply when the application period opens.
 Before completing the application, review the Grant Information Overview and FAQ, which can be found here.

 Kiva has expanded lending terms and eligibility to help small businesses impacted by the pandemic.
 Downtown businesses in our communities that are women-, minority- and/or veteran-owned are also eligible for a 50% match from WEDC to expedite their loan.
 Encourage your businesses to apply, and/or sign up to be a lender yourself here.

 The Ethnic & Diverse Business Coalition (EDBC)

-The Ethnic & Diverse Business Coalition (EDBC) created a grant program to assist small ethnic and diverse businesses of any industry that are a business member in of one of their coalition members during the COVID-19 pandemic.
-Eligibility criteria and grant applications are found here.
+The Ethnic & Diverse Business Coalition (EDBC) created a grant program to assist small ethnic and diverse businesses of any industry that are a business member in one of their coalition members during the COVID-19 pandemic.
+Eligibility criteria and grant applications can be found here.